meowesque/isofs/README.md

 ![Crates.io Version](https://img.shields.io/crates/v/isofs)

 > [!IMPORTANT]
-> This library has not yet stablized yet and is subject to significant changes.
+> This library has not yet stablized and is subject to significant changes.
+Extensive testing is still necessary to ensure maximal specification compliance.

 Library for manipulating `.iso` files (ie. ISO 9660) and UDF filesystems.